YHKok/tp/docs/DeveloperGuide.md

    1. Other incorrect remark commands to try: `remark`, `remark abc`, `remark 0`, `remark -1` <br>
       Expected: Similar to previous

-   1. To view remarks on a person, use the `view` command.
-Refer to the [User Guide](UserGuide.md) for more details.

 ### Deleting a person